Pay a Bill

 Sometimes the virus causes a long-term infection, called chronic hepatitis B. Over time, it can damage your liver.
 Babies and young children infected with the virus are more likely to get chronic hepatitis B.

 You can have hepatitis B and not know it.
 You may not have symptoms.
 If you do, they can make you feel like you have the flu.
-But as long as you have the virus, you can spread it to others.
+As long as you have the virus, you can spread it to others.

-It's caused by the hepatitis B virus.
-It is spread through contact with the blood and body fluids of an infected person.
+The condition is caused by the hepatitis B virus.
+It's spread through contact with blood and body fluids from an infected person.

 The hepatitis B vaccine is the best way to prevent infection.
 The vaccine is a series of 2, 3, or 4 shots.
-Adults at risk and all babies, children, and teenagers should be vaccinated.
+At-risk adults and all babies, children, and teenagers should be vaccinated.